rgiraud/dss/README.md

 ### Data

-The dataset of 75 manually annotated spherical images capturing panoramas is available [here](https://github.com/tdsuper/SphericalSuperpixels)
+The dataset of 75 manually annotated spherical images capturing panoramas is given in PSD.zip file (15Mo) or here:
+[here](https://github.com/tdsuper/SphericalSuperpixels)
 These images are extracted from the [SUN360 dataset](https://vision.princeton.edu/projects/2012/SUN360/data/)